shervinemp/BinaryDomain_texture_tools/README.md

 3. **Confirm Directory Structure**: When prompted, choose whether to create a corresponding directory structure under the modified directory.

-This script processes `.par` files and extracts their contents into their respective subdirectories under the modified directory (`__modified`).
+This script processes `.par` files and extracts their contents into their respective subdirectories

 ## Converting Textures